pragmatic-objects/site/_chapters/004_object_equivalence.md

 date: 2018-10-15T00:00:00+03:00
 ---

-I always thought that presence of `equals` and `hashCode` in `Object` Java class is deep mistake.
-Not every object in Java is designed to be a key for some hash map or a subject for comparisons.
+I always thought that presence of `equals` and `hashCode` in `java.util.Object` class is deep mistake.
+Not every object in
+Java is designed to be a key for some hash map or a subject for comparisons.
 Yet these two nasty methods were declared in the base class, and we must deal with them somehow.

-The topic of objects equality was touched by Yegor in this [post](https://www.yegor256.com/2017/07/11/how-to-redesign-equals.html).
+The topic of objects equality was touched by Yegor Bugayenko in this [post](https://www.yegor256.com/2017/07/11/how-to-redesign-equals.html).
 Yegor provided good arguments why designing `equals` is usually painful.
 Indeed - the contract of method `equals` is introduced in such way, that implementing it is impossible without nasty hacks like